 , was the rightful Queen because in the eyes of the Catholic Church Elizabeth was illegitimate.

-Elizabeth turned down a proposal of marriage from Philip.
+Queen Elizabeth I turned down a proposal of marriage from Philip of Spain.

 1559 (8th May)